learningequality/kolibri/docs/contributing/ways_to_contribute.rst

 You can ask questions, make suggestions, and report issues in the `community forums <https://community.learningequality.org/>`__.

-If you have found a bug and are comfortable using Github and Markdown, you can create a `Github issue <https://github.com/learningequality/kolibri/issues>`__.
-Please search the existing issues first to see if it's already been reported, and make sure to use the template.

-If you are reporting an issue, please include:

-* Your operating system name and version
-* Any details about your local setup that might be helpful in troubleshooting
-* Detailed steps to reproduce the bug

 If you are proposing a new feature or giving feedback on an existing feature:

 * Explain in detail what you're trying to do and why the existing system isn't working for you
 * Keep the scope as narrow as possible, to make it easier to understand the specific problem you're trying to address

+If you have found a bug and are comfortable using Github and Markdown, you can create a `Github issue <https://github.com/learningequality/kolibri/issues>`__.
+Please search the existing issues first to see if it's already been reported.

+Please make sure to use the template.
+Replace the HTML comments (the ``<!-- ... -->``) with the information requested.

 Write code
 ----------